A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

 As for now, these STSAs can be treated via two dual approaches~\cite{Koike:2007dg}.
-The first is an extension of the collinear parton model of Feynman and Bjorken with the introduction of three-parton (Efremov-Teryaev-Qiu-Sterman) correlations~\cite{Efremov:1981sh,Efremov:1984ip,Qiu:1991pp}, namely the Collinear Twist-3 (CT3) formalism~\footnote{Recently it has been found that STSA for pion production in proton-proton collisions seems to be dominantly driven by three-parton fragmentation functions~\cite{Kanazawa:2014dca,Gamberg:2017gle}}.
-The second, called the Transverse-Momentum Dependent (TMD) factorisation~\cite{Collins:2011zzd,GarciaEchevarria:2011rb,Echevarria:2012js,Echevarria:2014rua,Bacchetta:2000jk,Mulders:2000sh,Boer:2016xqr,Angeles-Martinez:2015sea,Hautmann:2014kza}, relies on a complete three-dimensional mapping of the parton momentum and encodes all the possible spin-spin and spin-orbit correlations between the hadron and its constituents.
-In particular, the effect of the aforementioned re-scatterings, responsible of the STSAs, is encoded into the gauge links in the definition of the TMD PDFs.
+The first is an extension of the collinear parton model of Feynman and Bjorken with the introduction of three-parton (Efremov-Teryaev-Qiu-Sterman) correlations~\cite{Efremov:1981sh,Efremov:1984ip,Qiu:1991pp}, namely the Collinear Twist-3 (CT3) formalism~\footnote{Recently, it has been found that STSA for pion production in proton-proton collisions may be dominantly driven by three-parton fragmentation functions~\cite{Kanazawa:2014dca,Gamberg:2017gle}.}.
+The second, called the Transverse-Momentum Dependent (TMD) factorisation (see e.g.~\cite{Collins:1981uk,Collins:1984kg,Collins:1989gx,Ji:2004wu,Collins:2011zzd,GarciaEchevarria:2011rb,Echevarria:2012js,Echevarria:2014rua,Bacchetta:2000jk,Mulders:2000sh,Boer:2016xqr,Angeles-Martinez:2015sea}), relies on a complete three-dimensional mapping of the parton momentum and encodes all the possible spin-spin and spin-orbit correlations between the hadron and its constituents.
+In particular, the effect of the aforementioned re-scatterings, responsible for the STSAs, is encoded into the gauge links in the definition of the TMD PDFs.
 A particular case is the so-called Sivers function~\cite{Sivers:1989cc,Sivers:1990fh}.
-Within CT3 formalism, the rescattering effect is explicitly considered in the hard-scattering coefficients.
+Within the CT3 formalism, the re-scattering effects are explicitly considered in the hard-scattering coefficients.